 Admittedly, pizza chains are always going to be cheaper than General Assembly, but it’s not a fair comparison.
 General Assembly is for those times where you want a gourmet pizza that is comparable to pizzas served in a restaurant.
 If you want cheap pizza (and I do at times), just or Domino’s when they’re 50% off.

 How often are the pizzas delivered?

-Currently, the Generally Assembly pizza subscription is available to people who have a postal code starting with M, L and N. They also will be expanding to Muskoka and Prince Edward County in the spring.
-They plan to be in Ottawa and British Columbia by the end of 2021.
+Currently, the Generally Assembly pizza subscription is available to people who have a postal code starting with M, L and N. In addition, they’re available in Muskoka, Prince Edward County, and Ottawa.
+They currently have plans to be in British Columbia by the end of 2021.

 The pizzas are delivered in a temperature-controlled box.
 They come frozen and the box has dry ice to ensure they’re kept cold.
 You should put them in your freezer as soon as you get them (or put them right into your oven if you’re hungry).
 The pizzas are vacuum sealed, but they purposely leave a bit of air in them to let the toppings breathe.
 The last thing you want is for all your toppings to stick the plastic.

-One thing many people don’t like is the amount of packaging that’s included. .
+One thing many people don’t like is the amount of packaging that’s included.
 Each individual pizza also comes in plastic packaging.
 Similar to other food delivery services, there’s just a lot of waste.
-That said, General Assembly recently introduced dry ice which has eliminated some waste.
-They’re also testing out compostable packaging to reduce the carbon footprint.
+That said, the liner and dry ice bags are recyclable.
+Additionally, General Assembly does carbon offsets for delivery.

 Cooking your pizzas

 As long as you have an oven (or even a mini-oven), you’re going to get a great tasting pizza with General Assembly.
 They recommend baking your pizza for 5-7 mins at 475 degrees and then broiling it for about 60-90 seconds in the end.
 It’s literally gourmet pizza in under 10 minutes.